Attention🛎️ Entrepreneurs with ADHD and Dyslexia!👂

 Americans with Disabilities Act (ADA) The ADA prohibits discrimination against individuals with disabilities in various areas, including employment, public accommodations, transportation, and telecommunications.
 Employers with 15 or more employees must provide reasonable accommodations to qualified individuals with disabilities.

 IDEA ensures that children with disabilities receive a free appropriate public education (FAPE) in the least restrictive environment.
-It mandates that public schools create an Individualized Education Program (IEP) tailored to the student’s unique needs
+It mandates that public schools create an Individualized Education Program (IEP) tailored to the student’s unique needs.

 Section 504, and the ADA